Rishabkashyap14/OpenVINO_Lab/docs/source/index.rst

 .. note::

-   The submission deadline for this project is 00/00/2025.
+   The submission deadline for this lab is 00/00/2025.

 Contents
 --------